bcgov/ds-intro-to-python/course-contents.md

    - Variables, datatypes, lists, dicts, tuples etc.
    - Methods/functions and how they work with data

-## Part 2: Gettingand Cleaning Data
+## Part 2: Getting and Cleaning Data

 *Goals:*
 1. Participants can read data into pandas dataframes from standard sources (csv, excel)